AndrewDTR/amoses.dev/src/pages/blog/nato-alphabet.md

     <i style="display: flex; justify-content: center; font-size: 0.95em;">An in-air T55 from VTOL VR.</i>
 </p>

 There are multiplayer lobbies in the game where you're able to talk to other pilots/air traffic controllers on the radio frequency.
-And while the level of realism is nowhere near what other networks such as [VATSIM](https://vatsim.net/) attempt to maintain, it's not unheard of for radio communications to use some of the specialized jargon used in the aviation industry.
+And while the level of realism is nowhere near what other networks such as [VATSIM](https://vatsim.net/) attempt to maintain, it's not unheard of for radio communications to contain some of the specialized jargon used in the aviation industry.
 One hallmark of this lingo is the use of the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet), which is a mapping of every letter and number in the Roman alphabet.
-This is used to differentiate between letters that could be confused over a low-quality signal, such as radio or telephone.
+It's used to differentiate between letters that could be confused over a low-quality signal, such as radio or telephone.
+Imagine trying to tell the difference between common letters like `B` and `D`, or `M` and `N` on a radio channel filled with static.

 <div
   style="